 He shows how, despite all its promises, growth has done very little in recent years to raise the quality of life.
-The promise of more jobs has been offset by the unemployment generated by increased efficiency and productivity from new technologies which the drive for growth has produced.
+The promise of more jobs has been offset by the unemployment generated by increased efficiency and productivity from new technologies that the drive for growth has produced.

 Continued economic growth has made a few people richer, and a lot of people poorer.
-In 1980 the average large company CEO earnt 42 times as the average hourly paid worker.
+In 1980 the average large company CEO earned 42 times as the average hourly paid worker.
 In 1992 he earned 157 times as much.
 The same pattern has happened over the world as a whole, resulting in a net flow of wealth from the Third World to the First World.
 During the 1980s incomes fell in more than 40 developing countries, in some cases by as much as 30 percent.
 Over the same period Third World debt has been increasing at 10% per year – that means a doubling every seven years.

-Most dangerously, continued economic growth has seriously damaged the environment; impoverishing the soil, polluting the seas, fouling the air, fueling the global greenhouse, depleting the ozone layer and triggering a range of environmental disasters.
+Most dangerously, continued economic growth has seriously damaged the environment; impoverishing the soil, polluting the seas, fouling the air, fueling the global greenhouse, depleting the ozone layer, and triggering a range of environmental disasters.

-Douthwaite concludes that ‘the sooner growth is dropped from our thinking and we revert to setting ourselves specific and finite objectives that lead towards our steady state the better our future will be’.
+Douthwaite concludes that ‘the sooner growth is dropped from our thinking and we revert to setting ourselves specific and finite objectives that lead towards our steady-state the better our future will be’.

 Herman Daly of the World Bank puts it more bluntly in his essay in the book The Sustainable Society: